carlgranfelt/netapp-bootcamp/README.md

 ---------

+### Verify Your Environment

+Before you jump into any of the Production or Development cluster tasksm you will need to verify that your environment setup has worked and it is ready for you to deploy applications.
+A guide has been provided below, so please follow this and then return to this page to get started:

+* [Verify and navigate the lab environment](trident_with_k8s/tasks/verify_lab)

 ### Prod k8s Cluster Tasks

-You don't have to carry out these tasks in order, but they are ordered in a way that would give the most logical flow to anyone new to k8s and persistent storage.
-Once you have completed the 'Verify' lab, feel free to either follow them one-by-one or jump into the tasks that interest you the most.

-Do this first:

-* [Verify and navigate the lab environment](trident_with_k8s/tasks/verify_lab)

-then:
+To give you a view of utilising a k8s cluster already configured with Trident, a number of tasks have been provided that can be run against the Production cluster.
+If you would prefer to set up your own Trident install and configure storage backends and storageclases, a set of Development cluster tasks are provided further down on this page.

+If you are new to Kubernetes or persistent storage for k8s, it is **highly recomended** to carry out the File Application task first, as this will give you a grounding in the basics.

 * [Deploy your first application with File storage](trident_with_k8s/tasks/file_app)

+After you have verified your lab and carried out your first application deployment with persistent storage, below are a selection of tasks that will help get you familiar with both k8s and persistent storage using Netapp Trident.
+You don't have to carry out these tasks in order, but they are ordered in a way that would give the most logical flow.
+If there are any that are of particular interest though, feel free to skip ahead:

 * [Deploy your first application with Block storage](trident_with_k8s/tasks/block_app)
 * [Use the 'import' feature of Trident](trident_with_k8s/tasks/pv_import)
 * [Consumption control with quotas](trident_with_k8s/tasks/quotas)